Six reasons your auto insurance policy could be cancelled

 “We do not cancel a certificate when there are ‘too many claims,’ says Wilkins, of ICBC’s policy.
 “However, we may restrict what coverage the owner can purchase, for example, limiting the deductible or the coverage that is available.”

-This is why it’s important to be upfront and honest about any changes, like if you move (some cities and neighbourhoods are considered riskier than others based on the likelihood of theft and the number of claims that have been made there).
+That’s why it’s important to be upfront and honest about any changes—like if you move—since some cities and neighbourhoods are considered riskier than others based on factors like theft rates and the number of past insurance claims.

 Read more: Toronto’s most and least expensive neighbourhoods for car insurance